cal-pratt/flexdi/docs/source/fastapi.rst

 ==================================

-FastAPI has a great dependency system, but one of the key features it lacks is the ability to create singleton scoped dependencies.
-With ``flexdi`` you can create singleton scoped dependencies using the ``FastAPIGraph`` class.
+FastAPI has a great dependency system, but one of the key features it lacks is the ability to create singleton scoped dependencies which are not bound to the globals of a module.
+With ``flexdi`` you can create ``eager`` or singleton scoped dependencies using the ``FastAPIGraph`` class.

 ``FastAPIGraph`` is an extension of the normal ``FlexGraph`` with the nessisary logic to hook itself into FastAPI's startup and shutdown logic.
-Upon getting a request, the ``FlexGraph`` will be chained, to allow creating request scoped dependencies like normal, however, it can inherit any ``eager`` scoped dependencies which are created at server startup time.
+Upon getting a request, the ``FlexGraph`` will be chained to allow creating dependencies that have the same lifetime rules as the request, but, it can inherit ``eager`` scoped dependencies which are created at server startup time.

-To opt into using a ``FlexGraph`` proided dependency, you can define the default value of your argument to ``FlexDepends`` instead of the normal ``Depends`` that is provided by FastAPI.
-The argument to ``FlexDepends`` is the class which you want to be injected as the value, which will follow the same binding rules as a normal ``flexdi`` application.
+To use a ``FlexGraph`` proided dependency within a FastAPI dependency or route, you can define the default value of your argument as a ``FlexDepends`` instead of the normal ``fastapi.Depends`` instance.
+The argument to ``FlexDepends`` is the class which you want to be injected as the value.

 .. include:: ../../examples/fastapi_graph.py